 - Red blood cells – to carry oxygen throughout the body

 - White blood cells – to fight infections

 - Platelets – to the blood clot

-Very high doses of chemotherapy, and sometimes radiation, are used to destroy difficult cancers and blood disorders.
+In some cases, very high doses of chemotherapy, and sometimes radiation, are used to destroy difficult cancers and blood disorders.
 But the treatment also kills healthy stem cells found in bone marrow.
 BMT is used to replace the cells that were destroyed.
-Delivered into the body like a blood transfusion they eventually settle in the marrow and begin growing and making healthy blood cells.
+They are delivered into the body like a blood transfusion and eventually settle in the marrow, and begin growing and making healthy blood cells.

 For more information about blood and marrow transplant, call us toll free at 1-800-710-4674.
 If you are a new patient or would like a second opinion, we’d be happy to schedule an appointment with one of our doctors.
 If you’re a current patient and would like more information, let your OHC doctor know you’d like more information about blood and marrow transplants.
 You can also watch a video of a OHC patient who is thriving thanks to BMT.